stepmania/stepmania/Docs/Themerdocs/5.1_incompatibilities/NewField_mod_system.md

 #### Complexity
 If some aspect is too complex or strange to understand, you can safely ignore it and just use the parts you understand.
-For example, if you have trouble understanding the phases input shifter, you can ignore it and just make mods that don't use it.
+For example, if you have trouble understanding the phase operator, you can ignore it and just make mods that don't use it.